 The ground water flow direction and ground water gradient will be determined from the water level elevations measured in each monitoring well.
-The ground water flow direction will be shown on the Site Plan.
+Monitoring and sampling will be conducted on the same schedule as the three existing wells at the adjacent former Berkeley Farms site to the west (4575 San Pablo Avenue).
+The ground water flow direction derived from the water levels will be shown on the Site Plan.